learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ### Numeric Data Stored as Strings

-It looks like we have two columns that are encoded as strings (remember, pandas denotes string columns as `object`)--`Date` and `Type`.
+It looks like there are two columns that are already encoded as strings (remember, pandas denotes string columns as `object`)--`Date` and `Type`.

-We don't need to worry about `Date`--those should obviously be encoded as strings.
-Let's quickly check out the `Type` column just to ensure that it doesn't contain numeric data.
+For now, don't worry about `Date`.
+Quickly check out the `Type` column just to ensure that it doesn't contain numeric data.

 In the cell below, get the unique values contained within the `Type` column.